Helping Conserve and Restore Our Forests

 American Forests, the oldest national conservation organization in the United States, has been doing the hard work to conserve and restore forests since 1875.
 Since 2004, Clif Bar & Company has partnered with American Forests to restore natural forest habitats on our beloved public lands across North America from the Sierra Nevada range to the Appalachian Mountains, from the Great Lakes to the Rio Grande.

 Clif Bar’s support of reforestation efforts — both through the sweat equity of Clif employees' planting efforts and through our support of American Forests’ restoration projects — is part of our company’s mission to plant 1 million trees by 2025.
-We donate a portion of proceeds from our CLIF BAR® seasonal bars to American Forests towards these efforts and we're happy to report that we raised enough to plant 50,000 new trees around North America.
+This past year, we donated a portion of proceeds from our CLIF BAR® seasonal bars to American Forests towards these efforts and we're happy to report that we raised enough to plant 50,000 new trees around North America.
 This brings our total to 320,000 new trees planted to date.
 Learn more about why this work is so important.

 Why Are Trees So Important?

 Healthy forests and trees, from the wilderness to cities, deliver essential benefits for climate, people, water, and wildlife.
 Forests capture carbon and are a leading, nature-based solution to climate change.
 They cool our neighborhoods, provide jobs, and are key to the survival of 80% of land-dwelling species.
 They also take care of us by filtering our water and air, and improving our physical and mental health, a benefit COVID-19 has made more crucial than ever.